 - The committee is charged with making recommendations concerning the future composition of the company's governing bodies.
-The committee is first responsible for selecting corporate officers and for defining their succession plan; the committee recommends the appointment of the directors, the members and the chairman of each of the Board's committees, while seeking to ensure a diversity of experience and perspective, so as to give the Board of Directors the necessary objectivity and independence vis-à-vis any specific shareholder or group of shareholders. - The committee sets a target to be reached as regards the balanced representation between male and female representatives within the Board of Directors. - The committee issues an opinion on the succession plan of those senior executives who are not corporate officers.
+The committee is first responsible for selecting corporate officers and for defining their succession plan; the committee recommends the appointment of the directors, the members and the chairman of each of the Board's committees, while seeking to ensure a diversity of experience and perspective, so as to give the Board of Directors the necessary objectivity and independence vis-à-vis any specific shareholder or group of shareholders. - The committee sets a target to be reached as regards the balanced representation between female and male representatives within the Board of Directors. - The committee issues an opinion on the succession plan of those senior executives who are not corporate officers.
 The appointments committee must see to it that at least one non-executive director is a member of the audit committee, the risk committee and the compensation committee. - The committee reviews each year, on a case-by-case basis, the situation of each of the directors with respect to the independence criteria and submits its proposals to the Board of Directors so that it may review the situation of each person concerned.

-The committee met on 13 March 2018 in order to hear Mr. Olivier HASSLER, who was seeking to be re-appointed as Chairman of the Board of Directors.
+The committee met on 14 March 2019 in order to hear Mr. Olivier HASSLER, who was seeking to be re-appointed as Chairman of the Board of Directors.

 2.2.
-COMPENSATION COMMITTEE (see section 16.3.2. on page 91 of this registration document, as regards the composition of the Compensation Committee)
+COMPENSATION COMMITTEE (see Chapter 16, paragraph 16.3.2. of this document, page 87, as regards the composition of the Compensation Committee)